 Carry Optics is currently the hottest division in USPSA.
 Built around the optic-ready out-of-the-box guns to compete in an “Open-Lite” weapon setup.
 These are standard MFG production class guns utilizing slide-mounted optics (no compensators or mag wells allowed).
 Optics must be slide-mounted (no frame mounting) and typically all running 9mm minor.
 There are restrictions on weight and maximum magazine length, but some mods are allowed.
 Holsters are non-race style, such as those intended for daily wear, drop offset holster mounts are allowed, and the holster must cover the slide up to ½” below the ejection port.
 So that means holsters like the like the Model 5197, Model 577 GLS models, Model 567 Custom Fit, and other lowered top holsters that would allow optics as an OWB everyday carry holster option.

 Revolver division (small group) for standard production style revolvers, some modifications are limited, No optics, porting, or compensators.
-Utilizing holsters that you would use in everyday carry like the Model 567 Custom Fit, or Model 6378 ALS holster, or the Bianchi OWB EDC models like the Model 5 Black Widow, or Model 55L.
+Utilizing holsters that you would use in everyday carry like the Model 567 Custom Fit, or Model 6378 ALS holster, or the Bianchi OWB EDC model like the Model 5 Black Widow.
 For reloads, moon clips are the most common using the Comp I, II, or III or Bianchi Speed Strips, belt-mounted with holders like the 333 Triple or 340 double pouch.

 Pistol Caliber Carbine is also another popular division.
 Competitors use only the PCC for the match, just needing to use a belt and magazine pouches.
 The 032 ELS belt is the belt of choice for most all of USPSA, paired with the 030 underbelt for a solid platform.
 The 774 Mag pouches available for popular PCC rifles utilize the ELS Kit to make these a winning combination.